MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-maximize-relevance.md

 # Tutorial: Maximize relevance (RAG in Azure AI Search)

 In this tutorial, learn how to improve the relevance of search results used in RAG solutions.
 Relevance tuning can be an important factor in delivering a RAG solution that meets user expectations.
-In Azure AI Search, relevance tuning includes L2 semantic ranking, scoring profiles, vector query weighting and minimum thresholds, and other options.
+In Azure AI Search, relevance tuning includes L2 semantic ranking and scoring profiles.

-To implement some of these technqiues, you revisit the index schema to add configurations for semantic ranking and scoring profiles.
-Other relevance tuning techniques apply to the queries themselves.
+To implement some of these techniques, you revisit the index schema to add configurations for semantic ranking and scoring profiles.
+Other relevance tuning techniques can be applied to the queries themselves.

 In this tutorial, you modify the existing search index and queries to use:

 > [!div class="checklist"]
 > - L2 semantic ranking
 > - Scoring profile for document boosting
-> - Vector weighting
-> - Minimum thresholds on vector results

 This tutorial  updates the search index created by the [indexing pipeline](tutorial-rag-build-solution-pipeline.md).
-Updates don't affect the existing content, so no rebuild is necessary and you won't need to rerun the indexer.
+Updates don't affect the existing content, so no rebuild is necessary and you don't need to rerun the indexer.

+> [!NOTE]
+> There are more relevance features in preview, including vector query weighting and setting minimum thresholds, but we omit them from this tutorial becaues they aren't yet available in the Azure SDK for Python.

 ## Prerequisites

 - [Visual Studio Code](https://code.visualstudio.com/download) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and the [Jupyter package](https://pypi.org/project/jupyter/).

-- [Azure AI Search](search-create-service-portal.md), Basic tier or above for managed identity and semantic ranking, in the same region as Azure OpenAI and Azure AI Services.
+- [Azure AI Search](search-create-service-portal.md), Basic tier or higher for managed identity and semantic ranking, in the same region as Azure OpenAI and Azure AI Services.

 - [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource), with a deployment of text-embedding-002 and gpt-35-turbo, in the same region as Azure AI Search.